Young Woman Carries Adorned Pole for a Procession

 Processions of the daimyos, or feudal lords, who frequently traveled with elaborate retinues from their home states to make appearances at the court of the shogun, provided popular spectacles for the people of Edo.
 Toyohiro often treated the theme of the daimyo procession, sometimes replacing members of a retinue with beautiful women who bear flags or other emblems of authority, such as the pole carried by this figure.
 This image comes from a series that included at least fifteen different designs.

-- Credit Line: Gift of Dr. Eleanor Z. Wallace in memory of Dr. Stanley Wallace
+Gift of Dr. Eleanor Z. Wallace in memory of her husband, Dr. Stanley L. Wallace

 This work may be in the public domain in the United States.
 Works created by United States and non-United States nationals published prior to 1923 are in the public domain, subject to the terms of any applicable treaty or agreement.